gord6/Tapping-into-the-Natural-Language-System-Using-Artificial-Languages-when-Learning-Programming/README.md

 # Tapping into the Natural Language System with Artificial Languages when Learning Programming

-This repository contains additional information to the [ICER2023](https://icer2023.acm.org/) paper:
+This repository contains additional information to the [SIGCSE 2024]([https://icer2023.acm.org/](https://sigcse2024.sigcse.org/)) paper:
 Tapping into the Natural Language System with Artificial Languages when Learning Programming